alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 Top managers don't just find haulers; they find the *optimal* haulers.
 The goal isn't minimising MAE; it's identifying which players will explode.

-This post describes an ML pipeline I built that achieves both: **1.80 MAE cross-validated, 1.31 MAE on GW20-21 holdout** (33% better than rule-based baseline) whilst specifically optimising for hauler identification.
-The key innovations are domain-aware feature engineering, a hybrid position-specific architecture, and custom loss functions that penalise missing explosive performances.
+This post describes an ML pipeline I built that aims to address both sides of the problem: maintaining reasonable point-prediction accuracy while deliberately optimising for differentiation.
+In practice, this means trading some average error for better separation between players - particularly in the upper tail, where haulers live.
+For reference, the model achieves 1.80 MAE under cross-validation and 1.31 MAE on a GW20–21 hold-out, outperforming a simple rule-based baseline, but those figures are a sanity check rather than the goal.
+The core design choices focus on domain-aware feature engineering, position-specific modelling, and loss functions that penalise missed explosive performances.

 ### A Note on Design Philosophy